 Specific to Lippincott Library:

-- Research Services – Lippincott librarians will be working remotely.
+- Research Services – Lippincott librarians are primarily working remotely.
 You can contact them via the Ask a Question form on the Lippincott Library homepage.
 For live help, make an appointment or chat, also available from the Lippincott homepage.
 You can also call (215-898-8925) to talk to a reference librarian Monday-Friday between 9am and 5pm.

-If you have questions, please reach out to me or any of the Lippincott librarians.
-Thank you for your patience and understanding.
+If you have questions, please reach out to the Lippincott librarians at email@example.com.

 How do I connect with ISSS?